 You might think that, when it comes to who to invite to a bridal shower, the guest list should be female-only.
 Today it’s not unheard of to invite men to a bridal shower, especially if there are bridesmen in the bridal party.
 (You may have heard of a Jack & Jill Shower where men and women are invited.)
 It’s okay to invite close guy friends to what was once an all-women event.
 And ask dad and your groom to make a special appearance towards the end of the shower to say hello and thank everyone for their well wishes and gifts.
 Some future spouses will participate in a final bridal shower event such as a Live Newlywed Game or bring a gift of his own.

 Your officemates may decide to throw you an office shower regardless of whether you invite them to your wedding.
 If you’re very close with your boss, assistant or other colleagues – you socialize with them outside the office – and they are invited to the wedding, you may consider inviting them to your bridal shower, but it’s not mandatory to invite them.

 Include long-distance friends & family.

 Just because they live far away doesn’t mean you shouldn’t mail them an invitation to your bridal shower.
-Even if you’re pretty sure they won’t be able to make it, it’s nice to show them you’re thinking of them when deciding who to invite to your bridal shower.
+Even if you’re pretty sure they won’t be able to make it, it’s nice to show them you’re thinking of them when deciding who to invite to your bridal shower—and you can always include a virtual component to your day so they can join the celebration from home.
 They are not obligated to send a bridal shower gift just because they received an invitation.

 Invite the couple’s children.